adeeweller/adeeweller.github.io/_pages/about.md

 I employ a multi-method empirical approach that includes:

-- Deep learning techniques (computer vision and natural language processing)
+- Deep learning techniques (computer vision and natural language processing).
-- Design-based causal inference
+- Design-based causal inference.
-- Archival analysis and qualitative process tracing
+- Archival analysis and qualitative process tracing.
 <br />

 Some other current projects include:

+- How the introduction of mayoral reelection in Mexico affects criminal infiltration into elections.
 - Why the British state collaborated with Loyalist militias during the Troubles in Northern Ireland, using declassified conversations among top officials.
-- How the introduction of mayoral reelection in Mexico affects criminal infiltration into elections.
 - How natural resource shocks in Mozambique shape infrastructure investment and illicit economies.
 - How the anticipation of international military intervention shapes gang violence and civilian mobility in Haiti.
 <br />